COVID-19 Restaurant Resourcesby

 A direct system like TouchBistro Online Ordering lets you decide what special offers or promotions happen when.
 You can easily adjust your menu, add family deals, exclusive promotions based on what makes sense for your day-to-day operations and your overall business.

-Another benefit of direct online ordering is fewer order errors – especially if your system is integrated right into your POS.
+Another direct online ordering benefit is fewer order errors – especially if your system is integrated right into your POS.
 There’s no manual entry from a third-party tablet into your POS; you simply receive a notification when a new order has been placed.

 While aggregators can streamline third-party orders into your POS system (for a fee), a direct online ordering system has the advantage of already being synced to your POS menu, so you only have to make menu updates in one place.
 That means never having to contact an outside vendor to make changes to your menu items, prices, hours of operation, and more.